LiberTEM/LiberTEM/docs/source/api.rst

 .. include:: /../../examples/basic.py
     :code:

+To control how many CPUs and which CUDA devices are used, you can specify them as follows:

+.. testcode:: cluster

+    from libertem import api
+    from libertem.executor.dask import DaskJobExecutor, cluster_spec
+    from libertem.utils.devices import detect

+    # Find out what would be used, if you like
+    # returns dictionary with keys "cpus" and "cudas", each with a list of device ids
+    devices = detect()

+    # Example: Deactivate CUDA devices by removing them from the device dictionary
+    devices.pop('cudas', None)

+    # Example: Use 3 CPUs.
+The IDs are ignored at the moment, i.e. no CPU pinning
+    devices['cpus'] = range(3)

+    # Generate a spec for a Dask.distributed SpecCluster
+    # Relevant kwargs match the dictionary entries
+    spec = cluster_spec(**devices)
+    # Start a local cluster with the custom spec
+    with DaskJobExecutor.make_local(spec=spec) as executor:
+        ctx = api.Context(executor=executor)
+        ...

 For a full API reference, please see :ref:`reference`.

 To go beyond the included capabilities of LiberTEM, you can implement your own using :ref:`user-defined functions`.